Rudyard Kipling: Legacy

 The political singer-songwriter Billy Bragg, who attempts to build a left-wing English nationalism in contrast with the more common right-wing English nationalism, has attempted to 'reclaim' Kipling for an inclusive sense of Englishness.
 Kipling's enduring relevance has been noted in the United States, as it has become involved in Afghanistan and other areas about which he wrote.

+As a master wordsmith, Rudyard Kipling profoundly declared at the Annual Dinner of the Royal College of Surgeons in February 1923: "Words are, of course, the most powerful drug used by mankind."

 Camp Mowglis and Wolf Cubs

 In 1903 Kipling gave permission to Elizabeth Ford Holt to borrow themes from the Jungle Books to establish Camp Mowglis, a summer camp for boys on the shores of Newfound Lake in New Hampshire, US.
 Throughout their lives, Kipling and his wife Carrie maintained an active interest in Camp Mowglis, which still continues the traditions that Kipling inspired.
 Buildings at Mowglis have names such as Akela, Toomai, Baloo and Panther.
 The campers are referred to as "the Pack", from the youngest "Cubs" to the oldest living in "Den".

 Kipling's writings were very similarly used as the basis of the 1916 Wolf Cubs programmes of Robert Baden-Powell and his Boy Scouts Association.
 Wolf Cubs use themes from Jungle Book stories and Kim and play "Kim's Game".
 The Wolf Cubs were named after Mowgli's adopted wolf family, and adult helpers of Wolf Cub (now Cub) Packs take names from The Jungle Book, especially the adult leader called Akela after the leader of the Seeonee wolf pack.